 Ingestion and Skin Contact Mercury Poisoning

 Ingestion is one of the most frequent ways in which people get mercury poisoning; and mercury is most frequently ingested in the organic methylmercury form of mercury.
 Methylmercury (also termed methyl mercury, monomethylmercury or monomethylmercuric cation) is generated by two general processes; as an industrial production byproduct and microbially produced when elemental and vaporized mercury eventually reaches water.
 Unfortunately, methylmercury enters the tissues of fish (and shellfish) where it remains.
 The more methylmercury that is present in the environment, the higher the concentration in the fish tissue.
 Methylmercury is not cleared out of fish tissue; the older and larger the fish, especially those fish that eat other fish (for example, shark, sailfish, tuna, and marlin) the higher the methylmercury levels can be in their tissue.
-People that eat such fish may get mercury poisoning.
+People that eat a lot of these fish may get mercury poisoning.

 Inorganic mercury (for example, mercury compounds in batteries) most frequently causes human toxicity when ingested or adsorbed by the skin.
 Many inorganic mercury compounds are caustic (dissolve tissue).